The Teddy Bear Project

 The Teddy Bear Project is a program at the prison.
 There is a small crew—maybe six men—who make the stuffed animals out of donated fabric.
 The stuffed animals are then given to first responders—EMTs, firefighters, police—to have on hand whenever youngsters are involved in an emergency situation.

-There are so few paying jobs for the incarcerated that there are probably ten or twenty applications for each job.
+There are so few paying jobs for incarcerated people that there are probably ten or twenty applications for each job.
 The jobs pay maybe 50 cents an hour, but the men are doing something useful and sometimes learn new skills.
 Those who work in the Teddy Bear Project, like the dog trainers, believe they are giving back as well.

 Robert is one of the members of the Project, contributing despite his numerous critical health problems.
 He has been writing to Venerable Jigme and the Abbey’s Prison Dharma project for a while.
 He has also been in one of my NVC classes and is a regular at the Buddhist meditation group at CRCC.